DavideLigari/disease-prediction/documents/workflow.md

 Interpretation for disease nodes: it could reflect whether certain symptoms tend to co-occur within multiple diseases.

 2. **Betweenness centrality**
+A symptom node with high betweenness centrality indicates that it is frequently associated with a variety of diseases.
+High betweenness symptom nodes act as bridges connecting different diseases in the network.

 ### 3d.
 Analyze metrics